red-data-tools/pycall.rb/README.md

 be able to find it when Ruby-based processes start.

-Once you have set up your buildpacks, and have committed both `requirements.txt` and `.python-version` files to git, deploy your Heroku application as your normally would.
+Once you have set up your buildpacks, and have committed both `requirements.txt` and `.python-version` files to git, deploy your Heroku application as you normally would.
 The Python bootstrapping process will appear in the log first, followed by the Ruby and so on.
 PyCall should now be able to successfully call Python functions from within the Heroku environment.